Ross presented the Simple Infrastructure Asset Management Diagram, which shows the distinct components of asset management.

 - One is Levels of Service.

-- The second is Future Demand and that might be negative demand or a declining population, a declining use of your system.
+- The second is Future Demand and that might be negative demand or a declining population, declining use of your system.

 - And the third one is Risk.